 Restated Financial Statements.
 In connection with its initial public offering of common stock, the Company determined that the calculation of the recorded fair value of its interest in securitized assets, which utilized certain cash flow assumptions, were inconsistent with the requirements of SFAS 140, which became effective for the Company on August 1, 2000.
 The calculation of fair value utilized historical cash flow results and not those anticipated in the future.
 Such fair value calculations now utilize management's current estimates of cash flow.
 Also certain other corrections of cash flow assumptions were made.
 The Company also determined that its classification of these securitized assets as trading securities was inconsistent with the requirements of SFAS No. 115, Accounting for Certain Investments in Debt and Equity Securities.
 SFAS No. 115 contemplates that trading securities are bought and held for the purpose of selling them in the near term with the objective of generating profits on short-term differences in prices.
-The Company has never sold any of its securitized assets and has no intention of doing so in the future.
-These securitized assets are reflected as available-for-sale in the restated consolidated financial statements.
+The Company has never sold any of its securitized assets are reflected as available-for-sale in the restated consolidated financial statements.
 A significant portion of the reduction in reported net income related to the restatement was a result of properly classifying the securitized assets as available-for-sale.
 The Company's independent auditors concurred with these changes.